Autonomy

 Category: persistent assistant platform.
 Specific feature claims should be checked against current project docs because this area changes fast.

-Where something like LangChain fits
+Where frameworks like LangChain and LangGraph fit

 LangChain is mostly a framework layer